A wearable device that dynamically reflects your psycho-emotional

 Although

-less flexible, it is also possible to create a basic Truth Meter circuit
+somewhat less flexible, it is also possible to create a basic Truth Meter circuit

 without the use of a microcontroller as shown below.